Sala Oniírica de Ca'l RIsa

 The work is in charcoal, acrylic paint with some over-painting in oil.
 The walls are about 4 meters tall (roughly 13 feet tall) with beams and intermittent Catalan vaults.
 The house was built in 1887.

-The Oneiric: My fascination with the unconscious, the dreamlike, hallucinatory, half-formed, realm of Morpheus, particularly as it relates to creativity, has been, for me, a unifying intellectual-spiritual-artistic and emotional conduit through life.
-The interest has animated a persistent interest in improvisation, as a teenager dabbling in automatic writing; having been inspired by Tom Wolfe’s The Electric Kool-Aid Acid Test (which got me into trouble, pitting Christian conservatism against modern psychology) later, and perhaps because of that with psychoanalysis, especially Jungian studies and dream work, the anima, active dreaming, improvisation as a fundamental and ecstatic process in music and painting; through reading D. H. Lawrence’s romp through the unconscious as “another word for life” (Fantasia of the Unconscious); Phenomenology, especially the work of Merleau-Pony; Carlos Castaneda’s wild and inspiring exotic ride through Yaqui shamanism, the “second attention” of the brujo; nagualism.
-It has continued through field studies of indigenous animism and shamanism in Costa Rica since 1986 with my colleague Jorge Luis Acevedo; research leading to a large mural on Quetzalcoatl in Cuernavaca, and other mythologically informed mural works in San Pedro, San Ramon and Santa Ana, Costa Rica and in Corvallis, Oregon.
+The Oníric: My fascination with the unconscious, the dreamlike, hallucinatory, half-formed, realm of Morpheus, particularly as it relates to creativity, has been, for me, a unifying intellectual-spiritual-artistic and emotional conduit through life.
+The interest has animated a persistent interest in improvisation, as a teenager dabbling in automatic writing; having been inspired by Tom Wolfe’s The Electric Kool-Aid Acid Test (which ultimately got me into trouble, pitting Christian conservatism against modern psychology) later, and perhaps because of that formative event, coupled with Jungian studies and dream work, notions such as the anima, active dreaming, improvisation became as a fundamental and ecstatic process, both in music and painting.

 The present mural is another manifestation of a conscious submission of will to unconscious impulses through my art.
 Most of my previous murals have been infused with a great deal of preparatory study to understand and compose within mythic traditions appropriate to the location and thematic purpose.
 At that point I improvise and hopefully it becomes more than I realized initially.

-This work, composed in our 1887 home in Spain, is more personal in many ways and spans and hopefully conjoins many literary, psychological and mythic references pointing toward a reading that is perhaps accepted intuitively as a whole rather than as a coded text, per se.
+This work is more personal in many ways, and spans and hopefully conjoins many literary, psychological and mythic references pointing toward a reading that is perhaps accepted intuitively as a whole rather than as a coded text, per se.
 And so, dear reader, I can here offer my understanding of my own work but I am aware that there may be much more that my unconscious mind has embedded without asking permission.
 That is what I accept and embrace as an artist.
 The abstract theme concerns dreamlike, hallucinatory, half-formed imagery; the realm of Morpheus, (Morfeo in Spanish) a Greek god of dreams working vis-a-vis with his muses; the main characters wrapped in a dreamlike oneiric sense of time, creatures and memory where things are capable of being more than one thing at once.
 They emerged in my reveries rather than appear, per se.

 Sacred Time, the Rabbit Hole, the Realm of the Marvelous: The mural, particularly the niche to the right, is about a mythic, primordial time, sacred time in Eliade, an innocent, nascent place of beginnings, prior to adult judgements with the inevitable traumas, complications and rationalizations that composes so much of rational thought.
 It is about the child’s safe, protected experience amid the spectacle of magic, the unexpected, the “marvelous” in surrealist thought.
 The experience of delight.
 The entire salon is in effect the the Rabbit Hole…a refuge from judgments, losses, and unhappiness, free of criticism, misgivings, a space of imagination, dreams, fantasies and impossibilities.
 To be “in the arms of Morpheus” means to be asleep.